koordinator-sh/koordinator/docs/proposals/scheduling/20200901-gang-scheduling.md

 2. Provides a scheduler plugin to achieve Gang scheduling ability.

 ### Non Goals and Future Work
-1. Provide ability to solve Gang resource deadlock problems with `non-strict-mode`.
+1. Provide ability to solve Gang resource deadlock problems with `NonStrict`.

 ## Proposal

 ### Key concept

-#### strict-mode and non-strict-mode
+#### Strict and NonStrict

-As mentioned above, in `strict-mode`, if a pod failed to be scheduled, the pods that have been successfully scheduled in this scheduling cycle will be rolled back, and the remaining pods waiting for scheduling will be rejected in PreFilter check util this scheduling cycle passed.
-We call this mode is `strict-mode`.
+As mentioned above, in `Strict`, if a pod failed to be scheduled, the pods that have been successfully scheduled in this scheduling cycle will be rolled back, and the remaining pods waiting for scheduling will be rejected in PreFilter check util this scheduling cycle passed.
+We call this mode is `Strict`.

-In `non-strict-mode`, if a pod failed to be scheduled, it has no impact on any other pod.
+In `NonStrict`, if a pod failed to be scheduled, it has no impact on any other pod.
 We will continue to accumulate the allocated pod until the condition of Gang is met.
 This process is friendly to Gangs with large number of pods, but it will increase the risk of resource deadlock between Gangs.
 For example, the quota of the quota group is 10(quota will be proposed later), and the user submits three Gangs with 5 pods.
 Due to various plugin constraints, Gang1\2\3 may allocate resources of 3\3\4 respectively.